PHT-Medic/documentation/docs/user_guide/station.md

 ### Accessing logs

 The logs stored during the execution of a DAG can be accessed for each individual task by clicking the colored,squared/circled - indicator next to the name of the task.
 In the new pop-up window you can see in the top a list of options.
-There you can pick "Log" to view the Log of this task.
+There you can pick **Log** to view the Log of this task.

 [![image](../images/station_images/task_logs.png)](../images/station_images/task_logs.png)